January 22, 2021

 Significant repairs have now been completed.
 This is an extremely positive development for the village of Hargrave.
 The work was made possible by the incredible fundraising of the villagers and support from many other agencies, including Suffolk Historic Churches Trust, the Heritage Lottery Fund and the Wolfson Foundation.

-During the repair phase a window was resized and reparations made on some Georgian Prayer Boards.
+During the repair phase, a window was resized and reparations were made on some Georgian Prayer Boards.
 The opportunity was also taken to decorate the Chancel.